davekirby/EFFProject/user_guide.md

 - `min_tree_height` is the minimum depth of a generated tree
 - `max_tree_height` is the maximum depth of a generated tree

-The latter four hyperparameters control the size and complexity of the individuals and hence the bias-variance tradeoff and the execution speed.
-If an individual has a few small rules it may not have enough complexity to model the relationships in the data and so underfit.
-If it has too many rules or they are too large it may overfit the data.
+The latter four hyperparameters control the size and complexity of the individuals and hence the bias-variance trade-off and the execution speed.
+If an individual has a few small rules it may not have enough complexity to model the relationships in the data and so under-fit.
+If it has too many rules or they are too large it may over-fit the data.
 It will also be harder to interpret and run slower.

 ### The evolution cycle {-}
-Once the population hs been created, the rule set of each individual is evaluated against the data or RL environment and a fitness score calculated.
+Once the population has been created, the rule set of each individual is evaluated against the data or RL environment and a fitness score calculated.
 A new population is then created by selecting individuals according to their fitness and randomly mutating or mating them.
 These are then evaluated again and the process repeated for a number of generations controlled by the `n_iter` hyperparameter.

 Also each cycle the best performing individuals are carried over unmodified to ensure that they are not selected out.
 The number to carry over is controlled by the `elite_size` parameter.
 Also a number of new individuals given by the `replacements` hyperparameter are created to prevent too much loss of diversity.